mlarosa2/MeetUp_Clone/README.md

 ### Single-Page App

-This app utilizes React.js and the Flux architecture to create and app that delivers content as needed on a single static page.
+This app utilizes React.js and the Flux architecture to create an app that delivers content as needed on a single static page.
 Content is rendered based on the current user.
 By listening to a `SessionStore`, information about the current user can be retrieved by calling `SessionStore.currentUser()`.